RyanNavillus/Syllabus/README.md

 # Syllabus

-Syllabus is an API for designing curricula for reinforcement learning agents, as well as a framework for synchronizing those curricula across environments running in multiple processes. it currently has support for environments run with Ray actors and Python multiprocessing, which should include RL libraries such as RLLib, CleanRL, Stable Baselines 3, and TorchBeast.
-We currently have working examples with **CleanRL**, **RLLib**, and **Torchbeast**.
+Syllabus is an API for designing curricula for reinforcement learning agents, as well as a framework for synchronizing those curricula across environments running in multiple processes.
+It currently has support for environments run with Python native multiprocessing or Ray actors, which includes RL libraries such as RLLib, CleanRL, Stable Baselines 3, and Monobeast (Torchbeast).
+We currently have working examples with **CleanRL**, **RLLib**, and **Monobeast (Torchbeast)**.
+We also have preliminary support and examples for multiagent **PettingZoo** environments.

 ## How it works

-Syllabus uses a bidirectional sender-receiver model where the curricula sends tasks and receives environment outputs, while the environment receives tasks and sends outputs.
-The environment can use the provided task and the curriculum can use the outputs to update its task distribution.
-Adding this functionality to existing RL training code requires only a few additions.
+Syllabus uses a bidirectional sender-receiver model in which the curriculum sends tasks and receives environment outputs, while the environment receives tasks and sends outputs.
+The environment can run the provided task in the next episode and the curriculum can use the outputs to update its task distribution.
+You can also update the curriculum directly from the main learner process to incorporate training information.
+Adding Syllabus's functionality to existing RL training code requires only a few additions.

 To use syllabus for your curriculum learning project, you need:

-* A curriculum that subclasses `Curriculum` or follows its API
+* A curriculum that subclasses `Curriculum` or follows its API.
-* An environment that supports multiple tasks
+* An environment that supports multiple tasks.
-* A wrapper that subclasses `TaskWrapper` allowing you to set a new task on `reset()`
+* A wrapper that subclasses `TaskWrapper` allowing you to set a new task on `reset()`.
-* Learning code that uses ray actors or python multiprocessing to parallelize environments
+* Learning code that uses python multiprocessing or ray actors to parallelize environments.

 All of the global coordination is handled automatically by Syllabus's synchronization wrappers.

 ## Example

 This is a simple example of using Syllabus to synchronize a curriculum for CartPole using RLLib.
 CartPole doesn't normally support multiple tasks so we make a slight modification, allowing us to change the initialization range for the cart (the range from which the cart's initial location is selected).
 We also implement a `SimpleBoxCurriculum` which increases the initialization range whenever a specific reward threshold is met.
-We can use the `TaskWrapper` class to implement this new functionality for CartPole and to allow us to change the task on `reset()`.
+We can use the `TaskWrapper` class to implement this new functionality for CartPole and to change the task on `reset()`.

 ```python
 from syllabus import TaskWrapper